microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/activitystatistics-get.md

 #### Request

-The following two examples show a request to get user activity statistics for all activities for the last complete week and then for a specific day and activity.
+The following example shows a request to get user activity statistics for all activities for the last complete week.
 <!-- {
   "blockType": "request",
   "name": "get_activitystatistics"